Matt Patricia: New England Patriots (second stint)

 On January 22, 2021, it was reported that Patricia would be returning to the Patriots "in a variety of roles".
-The exact roles were not specified, but it is reported that Patriots coach Bill Belichick and Patricia are working out a role similar to what Mike Lombardi had in New England, though it is still a work in progress.
-In addition, Patricia is expected to work on projects as well as be a resource to Belichick.
-On July 21, 2022, the Patriots announced that Patricia will be senior football advisor and offensive line coach.
-Throughout the 2022 season, Patricia served as the offensive play caller.
-Patricia was relieved of his duties as offensive playcaller after the 2022 season where the offense regressed to an average of 18.1 points per game, though he was retained as a football advisor.
+The exact roles were not specified, but it was reported that Patriots head coach Bill Belichick and Patricia were working out a role similar to what Mike Lombardi had in New England, though it was still a work in progress.
+In addition, Patricia was expected to work on projects as well as be a resource to Belichick.

+On July 21, 2022, the Patriots announced that Patricia would be the senior football advisor and offensive line coach.
+Throughout the 2022 season, he served as the offensive playcaller.
+Patricia was relieved of his duties as offensive playcaller after the season where the offense regressed to an average of 18.1 points per game, although Patricia was retained as a football advisor.

+Philadelphia Eagles

+On April 20, 2023, Patricia was hired as a senior defensive assistant for the Philadelphia Eagles.
+On December 17, head coach Nick Sirianni announced that Patricia would replace Sean Desai as defensive playcaller following consecutive losses in which the team's defense surrendered 42 and 33 points.
+According to The Philadelphia Inquirer, the Eagles' defense displayed "little to no improvement" under Patricia, and the team lost three of its four remaining regular season games following his appointment as defensive playcaller, culminating in a 32–9 loss to the Tampa Bay Buccaneers in the Wild Card Round.
+Patricia's contract with the Eagles expired at the end of the team's season.

+Ohio State

+On February 20, 2025, Patricia was hired as the defensive coordinator for the Ohio State Buckeyes under head coach Ryan Day.